coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/configuring-topology.md

 ## Conclusion

 The topology configuration described above allows your nodes to connect securely with each other, as well as with other relay nodes in the Cardano network.

+If you configure one or more additional relays in your stake pool, then consider [Implementing Peer Sharing](../part-v-tips/implementing-peer-sharing.md) to help improve network security.